yeastrc/proxl-web-app/docs/using/peptide.rst

 .. image:: /images/peptide-page-button-save-as-default.png

-Project owners may click "Save as Default" to save the current URL as the default view of the "Peptide View" for this project.
+Project owners may click "Save as Default" to save the current URL as the default view of the "Peptide View" for this search.
 This default view will be populated with the same options as when the button is clicked.
 This is a convenient way to share data with collaborators or the public that does not require that they manipulate the image viewer to see the data.